-The Equal Rights Trust is seeking to recruit legal interns to gain professional experience in an international human rights NGO.
-This is an exciting opportunity for graduates and/or postgraduate students, with an interest in human rights and combating discrimination, to contribute to the implementation of the Trust’s projects around the world through providing support with legal research, advocacy, communications, fundraising and logistics.
+The Equal Rights Trust is seeking to recruit a legal intern to gain professional experience in an international human rights NGO.
+This is an exciting opportunity for graduates and/or postgraduate students, with an interest in human rights and combating discrimination, to contribute to the implementation of the Trust’s projects around the world through providing support with legal research, report editorial, advocacy, communications, fundraising and logistics.

-The internship is offered for a period of three months with the possibility to extend for another three months.
-Interns may apply for a needs-based grant of up to £2,000 for each three-month period to enable them to meet their living costs during this period.
-Candidates should be available to start the internship in late January/early February 2018.
+The internship is offered for a period of three months.
+Interns may apply for a needs-based grant of up to £3,090 to enable them to meet their living costs during this period.
+Candidates should be available to start the internship in mid-September 2019.
 To benefit from the internship, we recommend that interns are available for a minimum of three days per week.
 The internship is based at our office in London.

 Interns will be involved in a wide range of aspects of the Equal Rights Trust’s work, including: